atomicdata-dev/atomic-data-docs/src/get-involved.md

 # Get involved

-Atomic Data is an open specification, and that means that you're very welcome to share your thougts and help make this standard as good as possible.
+Atomic Data is an open specification, and that means that you're very welcome to share your thoughts and help make this standard as good as possible.

 Things you can do:

 - Clone the [Book Repo](https://github.com/ontola/atomic-data/) and read some of the inline comments, which might help start some discussions
-- Drop an [issue on Github](https://github.com/ontola/atomic-data/issues) to share your suggestions or critisism
+- Drop an [issue on Github](https://github.com/ontola/atomic-data/issues) to share your suggestions or criticism
 - Join the [Discord server](https://discord.gg/ZspQv8) for voice / text chat
 - Support our suggested [W3C Community Group](https://www.w3.org/community/blog/2020/06/22/proposed-group-atomic-data-community-group/)